maarten-postmastery/webhook-forwarder-gcp/README.md

 Make sure the default project is properly set or add --project to the glcloud commands below.

     cd endpoint
-    gcloud beta functions deploy endpoint --trigger-http
+    gcloud functions deploy endpoint --trigger-http

 ### Deploy subscribers

 Review the source in subscriber/index.js.
-The forwarding URL should be changed and authentication may be added as needed.
+The forwarding URL is set using an environment variable.
+Authentication may be added as needed.

 For multiple subscribers, just add more subscriber functions.
-Use a different function name and change the URL in the code.
+Use a different function name and change the forwarding URL.
 Other options, including the Pub/Sub topic should be the same.

 The Pub/Sub topic and subscriptions are automatically created.
-This cn be checked in the Pub/Sub section of the console.
+This can be checked in the Pub/Sub section of the console.
 You should see the "webhook" topic and a subscription for each subscriber function.
 Refresh the page if you don't.

 #### Using console